JulienRichoz/Argus/Audio/doc/install.md

 # Microphone Intensity Listen and Record

-Argus server use spl_meter_window.py application to listen and record in database microphone intensity values written in python language.
+Argus server use spl_meter_window.py or spl_meter_display.py application to listen and record in database microphone intensity values.
+All applications are written in python language.

 ## Install
 In order to use spl_meter_window you must install all necessary python dependencies.